Connect with others who understand.

 Medically reviewed by Kelsey Stalvey, Pharm.D.

-When eczema leaves you with dry and itchy skin, you need a nourishing, reliable moisturizer in your medicine cabinet.
-Although your doctor can prescribe you prescription medications as part of your eczema treatment, many MyEczemaTeam members search for over-the-counter eczema remedies for daily at-home use.
-If you’re looking for something to soothe your skin, you have probably come across CeraVe’s multiple eczema formulas.
+When eczema leaves you with dry, itchy skin, you need a nourishing moisturizer that you can count on.
+Although your doctor can prescribe you medications as part of your eczema treatment, many MyEczemaTeam members search for over-the-counter eczema remedies to use at home daily.
+If you’re looking for the best lotion for eczema to soothe your skin, you’ve probably come across CeraVe’s eczema formulas.

 In this article, we discuss members’ experiences with CeraVe skin care products and the science behind their ingredients.
-Everyone responds differently to skin care products, so it’s important to do your research and speak to a health care professional before introducing a new product to your eczema treatment plan.
+Everyone’s skin responds differently to skin care products, so it’s important to do your research and speak to a healthcare professional before adding a new product to your eczema treatment plan.

-These products listed have the National Eczema Association’s Seal of Acceptance to help consumers know that they have undergone testing and are free from harmful ingredients.
-However, this does not mean every CeraVe product will work for everyone.
-The only way to know if a product will work for your eczema is through personal experience, with the help of your dermatologist.
+Products with the National Eczema Association’s Seal of Acceptance have been tested and do not have harmful ingredients.
+However, this does not mean every CeraVe product on the list will work for everyone.
+The only way to know if a product will work for your eczema is to try it, with the help of your dermatologist.

 What Members Say About CeraVe Eczema Products

-Members also talk about other types of CeraVe products that soothe their sensitive skin.
-“CeraVe has a good sunscreen — CeraVe 100% SPF 50 mineral sunscreen,” one shared.
+Members have also shared other types of CeraVe products that help soothe their sensitive skin.
+“CeraVe has a good sunscreen — CeraVe Hydrating 100% Mineral SPF 50 Sunscreen,” one member shared.

-When discussing soaps that resolve itching, another member advised, “I used CeraVe soap and my itching went away.
+When talking about soaps that help with itching, another member shared, “I used CeraVe soap and my itching went away.
 Make sure it doesn’t have any scent.
 It must be fragrance-free and clean.”

-Not everyone has had good experiences with CeraVe.
-One member described how they went into a flare after using CeraVe: “I used to use CeraVe.
-But I recently found after a flare that they have parabens, which is why I went into a flare that threw me into pain, intense itchiness that was unrelenting.”
+But not everyone has had good experiences with CeraVe.
+One member described a flare-up after using CeraVe: “I used to use CeraVe.
+But I recently found after a flare that they have parabens, which is why I went into a flare that threw me into painful, intense itchiness that was unrelenting.”

-It’s hard to predict how your skin may react to a new skin care product.
-Next, we’ll explore the major and minor ingredients in CeraVe products to help you decide if this brand may help your skin.
+It’s hard to predict how your skin will react to a new skin care product.
+Next, we’ll look at the major and minor ingredients in CeraVe products to help you decide whether this brand might be a good fit for your skin.

 Key CeraVe Ingredients

-The primary ingredient in CeraVe skin care products is ceramides, giving the brand its name.
-Ceramides are a naturally occurring fat found in your skin that helps form a barrier for protection from the outside world.
-They repel water, keeping moisture trapped within your skin.
+The main ingredient in CeraVe skin care products is ceramides, which gives the brand its name.
+Ceramides are natural fats found in your skin that help form a protective barrier.
+They keep moisture in and harmful irritants out.

 The Science of Ceramides

 What does science say about ceramides and eczema?
-The National Eczema Association states that ceramides help to lock in moisture while keeping out environmental factors.
-Ceramides are especially useful for people battling eczema burning, itching, and dryness.
+According to the National Eczema Association, ceramides help lock in moisture while keeping out environmental triggers.
+Ceramides are especially helpful for people dealing with eczema symptoms like burning, itching, and dryness.

-Some research has studied how people with eczema react to ceramide-based eczema cream.
-One 2018 study that asked 50 subjects to apply the ceramide cream three times per day to affected areas found a significant improvement in skin scores, including water loss, water content of the skin, and skin smoothness.
-No one who used this cream experienced allergic reactions.
+Some studies have looked at how people with eczema react to ceramide-based eczema cream.
+In one 2018 study, 50 people applied a ceramide cream to affected areas three times a day.
+They found a significant improvement in skin scores, including water loss, water content of the skin, and skin smoothness.
+None of the participants had allergic reactions.

-Overall, ceramide-based skin care products are safe and effective for people with eczema.
-However, CeraVe products contain much more than just ceramides.
-Keep reading to find out what else is in these products and how people with eczema may react to these ingredients.
+Overall, skin care products with ceramides are considered safe and effective for people with eczema.
+However, CeraVe products contain more than just ceramides.

 What Else Is in CeraVe Products?